Beach House (Brooklyn Nine-Nine): Critical reviews

 "Beach House" received mostly positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "B" grade and wrote, "Wrapping this up, it's important to note that there's nothing inherently wrong with a show being 'too much of a sitcom' once in awhile (or even all of the time).
+Club gave the episode a "B" grade and wrote, "Wrapping this up, it's important to note that there's nothing inherently wrong with a show being 'too much of a sitcom' once in awhile (or even all of the time).
 As long as the goal of making the audience laugh is achieved, that’s sometimes all you really need from a sitcom.
 But Brooklyn Nine-Nine has shown itself to be a series that can do so much more, and that's where the need for it to be so much more comes from.
 Having the knowledge or at least faith that the show won't simply rely on such tropes on a regular basis is part of what prevents 'Beach House' from being a mess.
 (Also, it's pretty darn funny.)
 This is a show with writers and a cast that work too hard to even allow it to be a mess.
 'Beach House' is fun, and you know what?
 Maybe that’s all that an episode needs to be right now coming off of hiatus."